jmoeckel/netatmo_data_sampler/README.md

 Small script to sample daily data from your netatmo weather stations.
 All data are stored to .csv files, seperated by station/modules and type of measurement.

 This script bases on the lnetatmo module and your own Netatmo-Applet (https://dev.netatmo.com).
-See https://github.com/philippelt/netatmo-api-python regarding the lnetatmodocumentation.
+See https://github.com/philippelt/netatmo-api-python regarding the lnetatmo documentation.

 ## Uage
 1. Store your credential in a file auth.json (clientID, ClientSecret, username, password, scope)